+Do you have reduced immunity against gum bacteria?
 In the United States, over 75% of adults exhibit symptoms of gum disease.
 Literally millions of Americans suffer from the affects of periodontal disease.
 Recently, researchers discovered a new clue as to why this disorder is so widespread.
-In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains how the bacteria that cause gum disease can actually fool your immune system.
+In today’s blog, Dr. James Fondriest, explains how the bacteria that cause gum disease can actually fool your immune system.

 Symptoms and Causes of Gum Disease